 Attempts by government to defend the former review process as ‘rigorous’ was an exercise in public relations, ultimately annulled by weight of public protest over how the reviews were conducted.

-Notably, none of the original overview reports for any of the natural therapies reviewed were published for public or expert scrutiny.
-The Department of Health only released a ‘summary report’ – begging the question, what are they hiding?
+Notably, none of the original overview reports for any of the natural therapies reviewed were published for public or expert scrutiny (except for the review of homeopathy, yet which excluded key details).
+The Department of Health only released a ‘summary report’ – begging the question, what was there to hide?

 On the 11th July, the Department of Health released it’s Terms of Reference for the updated Review of Health Fund rebates.
 The proposal includes a two stage review process commencing with Naturopathy, Western Herbalism, Yoga, Tai Chi, Pilates and Shiatsu; followed by Alexander Technique, Aromatherapy, Bowen Therapy, Buteyko, Feldenkrais, Homeopathy, Iridology, Kinesiology, Reflexology and Rolfing.

 The Review which will be led by the Australian Government Chief Medical Officer (CMO), Professor Brendan Murphy, is calling on nominations for the Natural Therapies Review Expert Advisory Panel (NTREAP) stating it will appoint members based on their expertise in research/evaluation of scientific evidence of clinical effectiveness and/or experience in practice in the relevant natural therapies.